NSFF/FindMyVacci/README.md

 +Tab bar with table view of Vaccination centres

-+Tab bar with map view and user location
++Tab bar with map view and user location + Vacci centre locations (annotations)

++map tab bar centers to user and tapping an annotation gives you extra info of the Vacci Centre

 +Asking permissions for using user location